BladeRunnerJS/scaling-js-apps/knockout/exercises.md

 # Knockout Exercise (15 mins)

+**If you're going through this as an e-book you may benefit from spending 15 or so minutes going through the tutorials on the KnockoutJS website.
+If you're in a workshop then you can ignore this.**

 The [KnockoutJS website](http://knockoutjs.com/) is the best learning resource.
 We suggest doing the following two tutorials: